labgrid-project/labgrid/doc/configuration.rst

     - none: Do not create a display device
     - fb-headless: Create a headless framebuffer device
     - egl-headless: Create a headless GPU-backed graphics card.
 Requires host support
+  - nic (str): optional, configuration string to pass to QEMU to create a network interface

 The QEMUDriver also requires the specification of: